The 5-Day Epic

 Day 3 - Crossing the River

-Afternoon (optional): Sundowners at a gorgeous lookout point.
-You can either walk there (about 30min) or hop on the back of the bakkie for a ride there.
+Sundowners at a spectacular lookout point.
+You can either walk there (approximately 30 minutes) or hop on the back of the bakkie.

 Estimated total riding time: 3 - 4 hours.